MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 Oracle workloads comprise not only Oracle Databases, but also applications such as Siebel, Peoplesoft, JD Edwards, E-Business Suite or customized Weblogic applications.

-Customers around the globe are looking to host Oracle Workloads on Azure.
+Customers around the globe are looking to host Oracle workloads on Azure.
 For that reason, Microsoft provides solutions for each workload.
 This includes guidance around network and reducing latencies, and also auto-scaling the solutions.

 The section about Oracle workloads on Azure provides guidance that applies the Azure Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.

 ## About Oracle workloads

 The term workload refers to a collection of database and application resources that support a common business goal or the execution of a common business process.
-These workloads could be Customer Relationship Management applications, Human Resources, customized application that mostly relies on Weblogic and others.
+These workloads could be Customer relationship management applications, Human Resources, customized application that mostly relies on Weblogic and others.
 Weblogic, Siebel, Peoplesoft, JD Edwards and E-Business Suite are Oracle on-premise applications.

-Oracle applications on Azure and its approach are described in section Application Design.
+Oracle applications on Azure and its approach are described in [Application Design](#application-design).

 An Oracle Workload therefore describes a collection of application resources and databases, which must be highly available on the platform.
 The workload must always be resilient to failures.

 ## What are the common challenges

 Microsoft Azure makes it easy to deploy and manage cloud solutions.
-However, building and migrating Oracle Workloads that are highly available and reliable on the platform remains a challenge for these main reasons:
+However, building and migrating Oracle workloads that are highly available and reliable on the platform remains a challenge for these main reasons:

 - **Oracle applications architectures are complex**.
 The complexity relies on the dependencies between the application and database tier, Version upgrades and patches.
 Siebel has an architecture change between the version IP16 and IP17.
 The architecture change results in adjustments on the application and database tier to configure application servers on the database layer.
 - **Designing a reliable application at scale requires knowledge about the application versions and architectures as well as dependencies on each layer**.
 By providing in-depth knowledge, we can help you to select the right technologies and guide you through the configuration setup.
 - **Oracle database architectures differ from customer to customer**.
 Oracle RAC, Exadata features like SmartScan put complexity into the setup.
 Automatic Workload Repositories provide a great insight into the actual usage of Exadata Features or RAC Setup’s.
 Microsoft Azure provides solutions for every challenge so that we can address most of your needs.

-All Oracle Workloads need to be architected to handle failures with correlated or cascading impact.
+All Oracle workloads need to be architected to handle failures with correlated or cascading impact.
 Reliability Engineering is an important task within the entire architecture design.

 ## Assess the holistic architecture

-Oracle Workloads most often require high availability.
+Oracle workloads most often require high availability.
 High Availability is part of [Reliability](../resiliency/design-checklist.md) under Well-Architected Framework.
 High Availability has impact on the other pillars as well.
 If the architecture isn't assessed holistically, you might create unnecessary latencies.
 For that reason you should follow the recommendations of all pillars of the Well-Architected Framework.

 - **Security**: The way user access applications and the holistic development of a workload architecture to mitigate security threats, such as Distributed Denial of Service (DDoS) attacks, will have a significant bearing on overall reliability.
 - **Operational Excellence**: Potentially reached throughput or Memory on the database respond to operational issues will have a direct impact on application availability.
 Latencies should be eliminated to a minimum.